qyber-black/Code-BCa/README.md

-# BCa - Brain Cancer Segmentation Python Module
+# BCa - Brain Cancer Segmentation Python Package

-> SPDX-FileCopyrightText: Copyright (C) 20222023 Ebtihal Alwadee <AlwadeeEJ@cardiff.ac.uk>, PhD student at Cardiff University\
+> SPDX-FileCopyrightText: Copyright (C) 2022-2024 Ebtihal Alwadee <AlwadeeEJ@cardiff.ac.uk>, PhD student at Cardiff University\
-> SPDX-FileCopyrightText: Copyright (C) 2022-2023 Frank C Langbein <frank@langbein.org>, Cardiff University
+> SPDX-FileCopyrightText: Copyright (C) 2022-2024 Frank C Langbein <frank@langbein.org>, Cardiff University
 >
 > SPDX-License-Identifier: AGPL-3.0-or-later

 This contains python code for brain cancer segmentation with deep learning, including a range of network architectures.

-The architectures consist of basic 3D UNets and the 3D LATUP-Net segmentation model.
-The LATUP-Net code is a prototype, separate in the LATUP-Net folder for now.
+The architectures consist of basic 3D UNets and the 3D LATUP-Net segmentation model with some variations/parameters.

-Results of using these modules are available at https://qyber.black/ca/bca/results-bca-unet.
+Results of using these modules are available at https://qyber.black/ca/results-bca-unet.

 ## Installation